robert-hardy/fsq_20180212_agile_data_science/PITCHME.md

 * p112 builds an index in ES for the flight information that is displayed in a page.
 It will provide a search box for the page, see p113: ‘Note that this might take some time, as there are several million records to index.
 You might want to leave this alone to run for a while.’
 * Note that the data is passed to ES in batches from Spark (because the data is all stored in RDDs with Spark).

 ---

-The storage bit
-====
-Data is stored in 5 places:
-1. Wget into files, p91.
-(273 MB or 315 MB?)
-2. Load into Spark, p92.
-3. SQL from Spark to JSON and Parquet files, p93.
-(259 MB, 248 MB).
-I guess that these files are distributed across the cluster.
-4. From Spark to MongoDB, p95.
-5. From Spark to ElsaticSearch, p113.

----